OrmazdFR/66-discipline/README.md

 But be carefull, **not doing mandatory tasks will make you lose points!**.

-## Tasks can be optionnal or mandatory?
+## Tasks can be optional or mandatory?
 Yes.
 Actually, 3 kinds of tasks exist:
 - **Mandatory.** They reward more points, but if you don't do them, they make you lose as much.
 Use them if you really want to change something about yourself.
 High risk, high profit.
 - **Normal.** They reward you a basic amount of points, but if you don't do them, you lose some points.
 Less rewarding, but also less punitive.
 Those are made to
-- **Optionnal.** They reward a few points.
+- **Optional.** They reward a few points.
 If you don't do them, you don't lose points.
 Those are like "bonus" tasks, that might compensate points lost to other tasks.

 Don't worry, all of this will be reminded when you chose a task.